Brobin/data-modeling/readme.md

 ### Before running

 To run this project, you must first unzip data.zip into the same directory as the program files.

 ### Load the files

-Now that the data is unpacked, you can load it into the organized structure by running the following command
+Now that the data is unpacked, you can load it into the organized structure by running the following command:

 `python program.py load`